SueRtx/ice-cream-parlor/README.md

 #### By Sue Roberts

-####  React application for ice cream shop inventory that tracks the number of scoops they sell.
+####  React application for ice cream shop inventory that tracks the scoops of ice cream they sell.

 ## App Diagram
 ![Ice Cream Diagram](src/img/diagram.png)